-For credit card limit increase requests, you’ll be asked to provide current employment and financial information including payslips.
+For credit card limit increase requests, you’ll be asked to provide current employment, financial information, and proof of income documentation (payslips).
 We’ll then verify the information and assess your request.
 That usually takes a few days.

-If you call and request a credit limit decrease we'll process your request as soon as possible whereas NAB Internet Banking is instant.
+If you visit a branch or call to request a credit limit decrease we'll process your request as soon as possible whereas NAB Internet Banking is instant.

 If you have a business or corporate card, you should contact the Corporate and Business Servicing team on 13 10 12 or speak to your Relationship Manager if you have one.

 How low can you go?

-If you're lowering your credit limit, you can't go any lower than your current balance.
-You also can't go lower than:
+If you're decreasing your credit limit, you can't go any lower than your current balance or the minimum product limit.